river-jeon/RCamp2023/README.md

-# RCamp2023
+# RCamp2024

 Five day R crash course

-Materials come from Cecilia Sui at her repo [here](https://github.com/CeciliaYSui/RCamp2022)
+Forked from Peter at his repo [here](https://github.com/peterjbachman/RCamp2023) which is from Cecilia Sui at her repo [here](https://github.com/CeciliaYSui/RCamp2022)

 More about Git and Github: